ritua2/DockerImageBuilder/README.md

 ## Usage

-MIDAS requires an input file, written in either json or yaml, that specifies:
+Midas requires an input file, written in either json or yaml, that specifies:

 * Base image
 * Working directory (optional)